“Green light! Ants!” Spain’s kids get freedom from lockdown

 Spain’s 5.8 million children under 14 years old are now allowed to take walks once a day, accompanied by a parent for up to one hour and within a kilometer of home.
 Many children took out their bikes and scooters.

 Kids can take one toy with them, but they are not to play with other children.
 They can accompany a parent on shopping outings for food, medicine or a newspaper.
-Parks are closed in Barcelona, Madrid and other cities.
+Parks remain closed in Barcelona and Madrid.
 Authorities recommend that both parents and children wash their hands before and after outings.

 Authorities had resisted calls from some parents to let children outside until now, citing concerns that they could be a source of contagion even though children appear to rarely fall ill from the new virus.